Hyacinthus orientalis: Forcing

 Hyacinths are among the most popular bulbs selected for the process known as forcing, whereby plants are induced to flower earlier than their natural season (in this case, Christmas).
 It involves depriving bulbs of light and warmth for a period of several weeks, before growing them on in a bright, cool place such as a kitchen windowsill.
 It is possible to grow the bulbs in a narrow-necked vase of water, thus being able to view the root growth.
 Alternatively, bulbs can be purchased pre-forced.

 Toxicity

-H. orientalis contains alkaloids and is toxic if eaten in large quantities.
-The bulb, however, is the most poisonous part and should not be ingested under any circumstances.
+All parts of this plant are reportedly toxic to humans and animals if ingested.